Britive platform release 2026.04.02 is now live in production.

 Britive allows the tenant administrators to configure country and IP address restriction rules at the tenant level.
 Administrators can define rules based on the Country or the client's IP address to allow or deny access.
 Rules are evaluated on a priority basis.

-Enable the Anti Lockout field to ensure that the administrator who last updated the network settings can access Britive at all times, even if the defined rules include the administrator's IP address or country code for denying access.
+Enable the Anti Lockout field to ensure that the IP address of the administrator who last updated the network settings can access Britive at all times, even if the defined rules include the administrator's IP address or country code for denying access.

 To configure IP restriction rules: